laryakan/softxrgse/README.md

 ## What it does ?
 Patch XRSGE to decrease the size of disprution zone, remove hull damage and other stuff, this to prevent AI beign stuck somewhere or hours to travel to point A to B.

-Load these repo files after XRSGE.
+Load these repo files after XRSGE https://www.nexusmods.com/x4foundations/mods/1140

 Thank Realspace / Eucharion for his work which is amazing !